Skip to main content

 In addition, you will need the following tools installed on your local machine:

-To keep focus on AKS-specific features, this workshop will need some Azure preview features enabled and resources to be pre-provisioned.
+This workshop will need some Azure preview features enabled and resources to be pre-provisioned.
 You can use the Azure CLI commands below to register the preview features.

 Register preview features.